kiran-91/SentiMeter--Sentiment-Analysis-using-RNN-and-NLP/README.md

-# SentiMeter🎦 -Sentiment Analysis using RNN and NLP hi hello all how
+# SentiMeter🎦 -Sentiment Analysis using RNN and NLP hi hello

 ## Project Overview
 This project uses a Simple Recurrent Neural Network (RNN) and Natural Language Processing (NLP) techniques to perform sentiment analysis movie reviews.
 The model classifies reviews as positive or negative based on the text input.